bishal-bastola/SQL-Performance-comparison/README.md

 # SQL-Performance-comparison
-This is report to compare the performance of a branch
+This is a report to compare the performance of a branch.<br>

+Auth-Bishal Bastola